tertsdiepraam/tertsdiepraam.github.io/content/blog/subtext_and_metatext.md

         return n * factorial(n-1)
 ```

-Finally, we can add metatext with comments and type hints[^1].
-In the metatext,
+Finally, we can add metatext with comments and type hints.
+Note that in
+statically typed languages, types are a part of the text, not the metatext, but
+in this post, I'm using untypechecked Python where type hints are nothing more
+than comments in disguise.

-we can explain anything not immediately obvious from the code.
-We explicitly
+In the metatext, we can explain anything not immediately obvious from the code.
-state that `n` should be an `int` and that `n` should be a natural number (i.e.
+We explicitly state that `n` should be an `int` and that `n` should be a natural
-greater than zero).
-We also state the limitations of the code in the metatext.
+number (i.e. greater than zero).
+We also state the limitations of the code in
+the metatext.

 ```python
 def factorial(n: int) -> int: